 Twice daily aclidinium/eformoterol had greater bronchodilation over placebo (mean morning pre-dose FEV1 up to 143 ml greater), and to a lesser extent, vs eformoterol (mean FEV1 53 ml greater) or aclidinium (small differences at various timepoints) alone in patients with COPD (Bateman 2015, D’Urzo 2014, Singh 2014b) [evidence level II].
 This dual bronchodilator resulted in some improvements in dyspnoea and health-related quality of life (SGRQ scores), and was well-tolerated.
 Aclidinium/eformoterol reduced the rate of moderate to severe exacerbations requiring a change in treatment by 29%, compared to placebo, but not compared to aclidinium or eformoterol alone (Bateman 2015).

 Fixed dose LAMA/LABA combinations are now becoming available.
 Because head to head studies of all relevant treatment options may not be available, indirect comparisons of treatments using a technique comparing relative effects against a common comparator (so-called network meta-analysis) offers a way of comparing the relative effects of treatment.
 A network meta-analysis of LAMA/LABA combinations compared with monotherapies (Oba 2016) found that the fixed dose combinations provided benefits in lung function (mean improvement in FEV1 over placebo 201 ml (95% Credible interval (Cr I) 172-230) to 243 ml (95% CrI 139-351) compared with their monocomponents, as well as in quality of life, with no increase in adverse outcomes.
 Combination therapy reduced moderate to severe exacerbations compared with LABA alone (HR 0.92 [95% CrI 0.73-0.93] but not compared with LAMA (HR 0.92 [CrI 0.84-1.00].
-Effects on severe exacerbations were similar with both combination and monotherapies.< Prev Next >
+Effects on severe exacerbations were similar with both combination and monotherapies.
+Other network meta-analyses have also found benefits for LAMA/LABA fixed dose combinations, compared with the monocomponents (Calzetta 2017).< Prev Next >